 And what next?
 I decided while selling our home, waiting three months for a short sale to go through, with most of our possessions in storage, and then spending two months renovating our new home, that reading quality literature and writing or copywork were the priorities as well as reviewing math facts.
 What do you know, it’s the three Rs!

-Next important thing to keep up with is writing!
+Next important thing to keep up with on our list of priorities is writing!
 Writing can be copy work for younger children.
 Writing can be essay, story and report writing for older children.
 Handwriting is important to keep up in early education.
 Letter formation requires supervision, though, if your children are young.
 Older children can write on whatever book they are reading.

 Lastly, some priority must be given to mathematics.
 If you do not have time to learn new math concepts, at least keep reviewing math facts.
 Skip counting, multiplication tables, flashcards and math games (there are great ones at RightStart Mathematics Math Card Games, 5th Edition) will keep math fresh in their minds and build speed.